10 Top-Rated Tourist Attractions in the Negev Region

 Location: 65 kilometers south of Be'er Sheva

-Ancient Mampsis (Hebrew "Mamshit", Arabic "Kurnub"), with its remarkable ruins, is the most northerly Nabataean town in the Negev and like Avdat and Shivta is a UNESCO World Heritage Site.
-Excavations between 1965 and 1973 brought to light a Nabataean settlement which had undergone little change in Byzantine times, so that its original character is better preserved than at Avdat, Nizzana, or Shivta.
+Ancient Mampsis (Hebrew "Mamshit," Arabic "Kurnub"), with its remarkable ruins, is the most northerly Nabataean town in the Negev and like Avdat and Shivta is a UNESCO World Heritage Site.
+Excavations between 1965 and 1973 brought to light a Nabataean settlement that had undergone little change in Byzantine times, so that its original character is better preserved than at Avdat, Nitzana, or Shivta.
 It was founded during the period when the Nabataeans, from their capital at Petra, set out to colonise the Negev.
 It prospered in the 1st century AD as a trading town with a caravanserai, stables, residential areas, and administrative buildings.
 After the fall of Nabataeans in AD 106, the Romans built barracks here.
 In Byzantine times (when Mampsis featured on the mosaic map at Madaba), the old Nabataean system of irrigation was brought into use again, as it was at Avdat, and two churches were built.
 The town was destroyed during the Arab conquest in the 7th century.

 To the west of the site, far below in the wadi, you can see the dams, which enabled the Nabataeans and Byzantines to store water during the short rainy season for use during the arid summer months.

 Location: 42 kilometers southeast of Be'er Sheva